Heinz Linge: Later life and death

 Linge spent ten years in Soviet captivity and was released in 1955.
 Linge and Günsche were torturously interrogated by the Soviet People's Commissariat for Internal Affairs (NKVD; later superseded by the Ministry of Internal Affairs; MVD) about the circumstances of Hitler's death, at times kept in solitary confinement.
 The two shared a cell from mid-1948 to the end of 1949, during part of the time they provided details for a dossier edited by Soviet NKVD officers and presented to Joseph Stalin on 30 December 1949 (published in 2005 as The Hitler Book).
-Unlike Linge, Günsche hated working on the project and begrudgingly gave the Soviets truthful information.
+Unlike Linge, Günsche hated working on the project and only begrudgingly gave the Soviets truthful information.
 Günsche reportedly tried to bring Linge around to his viewpoint and even leveraged threats to try and influence him.

 Linge initially told the Soviets that he heard Hitler's suicide gunshot before explaining that he only said this to keep his account from appearing "frail" in light of "shadowy areas" of his memory.
 He also claimed to have learned of the suicide from the smell of gunpowder, although Hitler's rooms were well ventilated.
 Linge told the Soviets that he and Bormann could tell that Hitler and Braun were dead by looking at them, but did not explain why they did not summon Hitler's doctors to confirm the deaths.
 (Note: Kempka claimed that he saw Ludwig Stumpfegger make an examination, but later admitted that he was not himself in the bunker during Hitler's suicide, only arriving with petrol as the bodies were being moved.)
-He stated that he saw a coin-sized wound to Hitler's right temple with one or two trails of blood running down his cheek and no exit wound or other damage to the skull, though in his 1980 memoir he claimed to make no close observations.
+He stated that he saw a coin-sized wound to Hitler's right temple with one or two trails of blood running down his cheek and no exit wound or other damage to the skull, though in his 1980 memoir he claimed to have made no close observations.
 Perhaps the only other witness to provide a detailed description of Hitler's head wound in the immediate aftermath of his death was Hitler Youth leader Artur Axmann, who reported blood on both temples but no clear entry wound.
 (Note: Although Linge said he was able to see the corpse's face well enough to notice that its eyes were open, Axmann incongruously attributed the damage to an oral gunshot and claimed the mouth was bloody.)